Ujstor/self-hosting-infrastructure-cluster/docs/docs/quick_start.md

 ## 1. Generate Hetzner API Token

-Create new project in Hetzner [console](https://console.hetzner.cloud/projects)
+Create a new project in the Hetzner [console](https://console.hetzner.cloud/projects) to obtain an API token.

-## 2. Configure infrastructure
+## 2. Configure Infrastructure

-Choose how many servers you want to have in your cluster, the network topology, the types of servers, domains etc...
+Determine the specifications of your cluster, such as the number of servers, network topology, server types, and domains.

-Example configurations are in the [/modules/examples dir](https://github.com/Ujstor/terraform-hetzner-modules/tree/master/examples), and more detailed usage instructions are in the documentation
+You can find example configurations in the [/modules/examples directory](https://github.com/Ujstor/terraform-hetzner-modules/tree/master/examples), and additional usage instructions are provided in the documentation.

 ## 3. Initialize and Apply Terraform

-Initialize Terraform and apply the configuration:
+Initialize and apply the Terraform configuration:

 ```shell
 terraform init --upgrade